gborough/cemtexer/README.md

 ## Notes

+* Currently it's targeting primarily x86_64 linux platform, though users could download the source code and compile on their own targets other than x86_64.

 * APCA number validation is not supporte in the current release due to lack of data source, please let me know if there is a reliable data source that I can use.